side-corncave/100-days-of-code/log.md

 ### Day 5: Wednesday, March 08, 2023

 Spent the entirety of the time on regular expressions today.
 It's not that this is something very difficult, the rules and syntax are a bit confusing for me (and probably other beginners as well).
 Watched some online videos on the topic and read the official python documentation on regular expressions.
 I might have to look for and design a few exercises on RE later today, and then do them tomorrow.

+### Day 6: Thursday, March 09, 2023

+Worked on solving problems.
+Specifically working with text from files and functions to work with them.
+After that, watches a few more videos on hadling files on python.

+### Day 7: Friday, March 10, 2023

+Was a very busy day and almost missed today.
+But glad that I managed to find some time to code.
+Worked on a new problem.
+Specifically a problem which required writing a function to do searching.
+Challenging work but nothing world changing.
+At least I'm learning and am in practice.